marijnh/Eloquent-JavaScript/05_higher_order.md

 Functions that operate on other functions, either by taking them as arguments or by returning them, are called _higher-order functions_.
-If you have already accepted the fact that functions are regular values, there is nothing particularly remarkable about the fact that such functions exist.
+Since we have already seen that functions are regular values, there is nothing particularly remarkable about the fact that such functions exist.
 The term comes from ((mathematics)), where the distinction between functions and other values is taken more seriously.

 {{index abstraction}}